iamvery/iamvery.github.com/_drafts/remote-pairing-with-tmux-networking-degree-optional.markdown

 ![Mac OS X Remote Login Preferences](/images/mac-os-x-remote-login-preferences.jpg)

-### Automatically attach to session

-When someone logs into the `tmux` user, they really have no need to do anything in that account other than attach to the tmux session, so let's update their profile to automatically connect:

-    # This should append the command "tmux -S /var/tmux/pairing attach" to the
-    # tmux user's .bash_profile file.

-    $ ssh tmux@localhost 'echo "tmux -S /var/tmux/pairing attach" >> .bash_profile'

-Now they'll automatically attempt to connect to a shared tmux connection at the socket file `/var/tmux/pairing`.
-Read on to make sure we have the `/var/tmux` directory setup as needed.

 ## Step two: Create the tmux session directory

 Tmux sessions may be shared via [Unix sockets](http://en.wikipedia.org/wiki/Unix_domain_socket).